boltsource/cloud-native-book/docs/index.md

 # Cloud Native Book
-In this book, we will go through building a basic real-time cloud-native application, including a mobile app, using a cutting edge stack including:
+In this book, we will walk you through building a Real-Time Cloud-Native application, including a mobile app, using a cutting edge stack including:

 - [Terraform](https://www.terraform.io/)
 - [Kubernetes via Google Kubernetes Engine](https://kubernetes.io/)